annakosh/Week4-Project/README.md

 -- "domain": time or frequency
 -- "signal": body or gravity
 -- "device": accelerometer or gyroscope
--- "jerk_signal": logical indicator for jerk signal
+-- "jerk.signal": logical indicator for jerk signal
--- "signal_magnitude": logical indicator for signal magnitude -- "axis": X, Y, or Z axis
+-- "signal.magnitude": logical indicator for signal magnitude -- "axis": X, Y, or Z axis

 The codebook describes the variables in more detail.